Middleburg, Virginia | AUGUST 17-20, 2023

 Bryan Furman

-Bryan Furman is living his pitmaster dreams.
-The journey began when family and friends were introduced to his smoking skills during his daughters first birthday party.
-He has always enjoyed the art of smoking meats and decided to put his skills to the test during his daughter’s party.
-During this party, he smoked his first whole pig.
-Orders poured in following the birthday celebration.
-Bryan has since opened successful BBQ restaurants in Savannah and Atlanta, GA.
-Unfortunately, the renowned B’s Crackling BBQ in Atlanta, GA succumbed to a tragic fire March 2019.
-Nevertheless, Bryan has showcased his pitmaster skills all over the US and Europe.
-Bryan smoked meats for Stone Barn Center in New York and Meatopia in the United Kingdom.
-Bryan is looking forward to opening his new location in the Riverside area of Atlanta, GA which is slated for 2022.
-In addition, Bryan has opened a second location in the State Farm Arena, home of the Atlanta Hawks.
-In the meantime, he will continue to collaborate Pop-Up cookouts throughout the country.
+Bryan Furman is living his pitmaster dream as an owner of BBQ restaurants in Atlanta, GA.
+He has showcased his pitmaster skills all over the US and Europe.
+Bryan smoked for the Stone Barn Center in New York and Meatopia in the United Kingdom.
+Bryan is looking forward to opening his new location in the Riverside area of Atlanta, GA which is slated for 2023.
+In addition, Bryan has opened a second location in the State Farm Arena, home of the NBA Atlanta Hawks.
+While his restaurant is being built, he will continue to collaborate with Pop-Ups throughout the country.
+Bryan Furman has been named one of Food & Wine Magazine's 2019 Best New Chefs (the first Pitmaster to ever receive the title), also receiving a 2019 and 2020 James Beard Foundation semifinalist nomination for Best Chef Southeast.

 Gregory Gourdet